KEEER/node-kas/README.md

 - RS: Requires Service (`Authorization: Bearer <token>` HTTP header)
 - NC: CSRF Token needed (See [CSRF section](#csrf))

-Request should be `application/x-www-form-urlencoded` and `application/json` and `Content-Type` header should be set.
+Request should be `application/x-www-form-urlencoded` or `application/json` and `Content-Type` header should be set.

 Returns JSON if not otherwise stated:
 - `{"status":0,"message":"成功","result":"some result"}` - `0` indicates OK